Governors and Governance

 Parent Governor Forums

-The WLFS Academy Trust is the legal entity accountable for all schools within the group, currently the West London Free School, the West London Free School Primary and the Earl's Court Free School Primary.
+Knowledge Schools Trust (formerly the West London Free School Academy Trust) is the legal entity accountable for all schools within the group, currently the West London Free School, the West London Free School Primary, the Earl's Court Free School Primary, Kensington Primary Academy and Edlesborough Primary Academy.
 As such, the Trust is responsible for operating all schools within the group and holds the Master Funding Agreement with the Secretary of State.

 The Trust's directors have specific responsibilities for defined aspects of governance across all the schools in the group, namely, Strategic Management, Curriculum and some co-ordinated administrative functions.
 They set the ethos and vision for the Trust, hold the title to the land the schools are on, employ the staff and are the contracting party for services that serve more than one school in the group (catering, ICT, etc).
 The Trust's directors have appointed a Chief Executive Officer, who is the Accounting Officer for the Trust, a Finance Director, and a Chief Operations Officer.
 HR and Legal services are outsourced to an external provider.